-9 HRA Capital Allowance and Housing Strategy
+10 HRA Capital Allowance and Housing Strategy

-- 9.1 The HRA capital programme is reported elsewhere on this agenda.
-This proposes an indicative programme of works over the next 5 years totalling £37.326M.
+The HRA capital investment programme is reported elsewhere on this agenda.
+This proposes an indicative programme of works over the next 5 years totalling £49.601M.
 At the same time, capital receipts generated by the sale of HRA assets continue to be subject to pooling arrangements with up to 75% of proceeds being paid over to government.
 The Council can take action to preserve the full value of its non-right to buy capital receipts however by declaring a capital allowance under regulation 16 of the Local Authorities (Capital Finance And Accounting) (England) Regulations.
-This equates to the value of investment back into affordable housing, and as such is equal to the value of the HRA capital programme. - 9.2 Members will be aware that the Housing, Homelessness and Rough Sleeping Strategy has been recently adopted.
-The HRA will play its full part in the implementation and delivery of the strategy through the use of its capital and revenue resources, which following the Government's decision to lift the HRA debt capital, could include the HRA borrowing to build new affordable homes.
-Any proposals would be subject to a full valid business case in the usual manner.
+This equates to the value of investment back into affordable housing, and as such is equal to the value of the HRA capital programme.